cybergis/cybergis-compute-core/docs/codebase.md

 General Improvements

 - work out the `folderUtil` vs. `registerUtil` naming discrepancy
-- update the database to support the new specialized manifest functions in `GitUtil`
+- update the database to support the new manifest-specific GitUtil things and update everything accordingly
 - port all the python globus scripts to the javascript globus SDK & delete `PythonUtil`
 - verify `XSEDEUtil` actually does things & is meaningful
 - make a RedisUtil class to encapsulate all of the individual redis interfaces (which are essentially the same with a few naming differences)
     - make the redis connections less weird
     - make the redis connection actually persistent and not local
-- update the database to support the new manifest-specific GitUtil things and update everything accordingly
+- get an actual git sdk to avoid having to exec
+- the Helper generateId function has a chance of collisions (expected 1 in every 62 ** 5 for every millisecond)

 ### Maintainers